Purp1eW0lf/Blue-Team-Notes/README.md

 ### Find files written after X date
 I personally wouldn't use this for DFIR.
 It's easy to manipulate timestamps....plus, Windows imports the original compiled date for some files and binaries if I'm not mistaken

-Change the variables in the first time to get what you're looking
+Change the variables in the first time to get what you're looking.
+Remove the third line if you want to include directories
 ```powershell
 $date = "12/01/2021"; $directory = "C:\temp"
 get-childitem "$directory" -recurse|